-If the borrower defaults on the loan, the lender can use the same collection methods against the co-signer, such as demanding repayment of the entire loan, filing a lawsuit, and garnishing bank accounts after a judgment.
+If the co-borrower defaults on the loan, the lender can use the same collection methods against the co-signer, such as demanding repayment of the entire loan, filing a lawsuit, and garnishing bank accounts after a judgment.

-Credit score(s) may be impacted negatively by any late payments or defaults by either co-borrower.
+Credit scores may be impacted negatively by any late payments or defaults by either co-borrower.
 If the primary borrower dies, loses a job, goes through divorce, files bankruptcy, or otherwise fails to make payments, all responsibility for meeting the terms of the account generally transfers to the co-signer.

 In some cases, the person who thought they were merely a co-borrower or guarantor was really listed in auto finance documents as the primary borrower.
-Be aware that if your co-borrower is primarily responsible for timely monthly payments, your credit score could suffer if he or she pays late, even if the lender did not give you a timely notification of the missed payment.
+Be aware that if your co-borrower is primarily irresponsible for timely monthly payments, your credit score could suffer if he or she pays late, even if the lender did not give you a timely notification of the missed payment.

 You Could Be Sued if Payments Aren’t Made